Garethkip/Robotics-Dojo-Technical-Paper/README.md

       - colcon build --symlink-install (allows the package to be built automaticly after editing and needs to be run again only when a new file has been created).
       - Everytime you make a change you run ( ros2 launch your_package your_launch_file)
       - The purpose of the source command and how to use it is listed below :
-          1.Open your terminal
+          1. Open your terminal
           2. Write the command --> gedit ~/.bashrc
             - I file will open on gedit
-          3.Go to the bottom (the last line was  "source /opt/ros/your_workspace/setup.bash" , 4.Go under that line and write --> source [YOUR PATH] 5.Save and exit
+          3 .Go to the bottom (the last line was  "source /opt/ros/your_workspace/setup.bash" ,
+          4. Go under that line and write --> source [YOUR PATH]
+          5. Save and exit
           Now with every new shell you open, it will source automatically launch rviz2 to visulaize your model.
              -When there's no transform in the left and right wheels, run the following:
             ``` bash
               ros2 run joint_state_publisher_gui joint_state_publisher_gui
             ```

 - Installing Docker, pulling the image containing the Robot Operating System(ROS) and creating a container.Follow the steps [here](https://github.com/roboticsdojo/rdj-2024-docker/tree/v1.1.0?tab=readme-ov-file).
 Another option was setting up Ubuntu natively and installing ROS to your PC.